aistairc/bert-on-abci/README.md

 We have prepared scripts for pre-training BERT on ABCI.
 The performance at the end tasks depends on the text collection for the pre-training.
 The scripts allow the training of BERT on ABCI on your large-scale domain text collection, which can be used to evaluate your domain-specific models.

-In our evaluation, it took 15 hours to train a BERT base model (about 1/3 of the computational cost in the BERT large model) on 83.5 GB texts in an epoch using 16 GPUs.
+In our evaluation, it took 15 hours to train a BERT base model (about 1/3 of the computational cost in the BERT large model) on 83.5 GB texts ([2019 MEDLINE/PubMed baseline](https://www.nlm.nih.gov/databases/download/pubmed_medline.html)+[PMC Open Access Subset](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/)) in an epoch using 16 GPUs.
 With the whole 4,356 GPUs in ABCI, the training time is estimated to be reduced to about 3.3 mins/epoch (~10 mins/epoch for a BERT large model).

 The performance is 83.50% in the nested named entity recognition on the BioNLP 2013 CG corpus.
 This performance is better than the original BERT (79.33%).
 This performance is also comparable to or slightly better than the scores by the BioBERT model (83.19%), which is fine-tuned from the original BERT, and the SciBERT model (82.60%), which is pre-trained on a smaller corpus.